 The tale of Picard and a member of the mysterious, inscrutable Tamarian race forced to work together in order to survive is a brilliant exploration of language and the way it can be misunderstood.
 Darmok and Jalad at Tanagra has since become of the most quoted lines in Trek history.
-The episode took two years to come to fruition.
-It was well worth the wait this is Star Trek at its intelligent best.
+The episode took two years to come to fruition, and it was well worth the wait - this is Star Trek at its intelligent best.

 The episode that introduced the Romulans adds a huge amount to Star Trek lore.
 A long time ago, Earth fought a space war against this mysterious race.
 No human or Romulan ever came face to face so, consequently, the Federation have no idea that their enemy are, in fact, an offshoot of the Vulcan people.
 This is a brilliantly tense episode that pits Kirk against Mark Lenard's (who would later play Spock's pa, Sarek) nameless Romulan commander.
 As he points out towards the end, he and Kirk may have called each other "friend" in another life, but in this one they're merely soldiers in a galactic cold war.

 Everyone has seen this one, right?
-If you haven't, go rectify that right now.
-Star Trek's most legendary episode was written by science fiction guru Harlan Ellison is both a real SF classic and a hell of a love story.
+(If you haven't, go rectify that right now.
+It's okay, I'll wait).
+Star Trek's most legendary episode - written by science fiction guru Harlan Ellison - is both a real sci-fi classic, and a hell of a love story.
 Joan Collins guest stars as Edith Keeler, a woman that Kirk falls wildly in love with when the crew are transported to New York in the 1930s.
-One problem, history has been changed by their presence, and for reality to be restored, Edith must die.
+One problem, though: history has been changed by their presence, and for reality to be restored, Edith must die.
 Kirk was such a ladies man that seeing him fall properly in love is genuinely affecting, and the ending is properly tragic.